You must complete the Free Application for Federal Student Aid (FAFSA) to be considered for all the following student loans:

 Note: If we confirm your eligibility for the Federal Direct Loan Program we will send you an Award Notification with details of the offer and instructions about how to begin the loan process.

-Special Notice: If you have an undergradaute student student loan, you have the right to cancel all or a portion of the loan within 14 days of disbursement by contacting the Office of Financial Aid.
+Special Notice: If you have an undergraduate student loan, you have the right to cancel all or a portion of the loan within 14 days of disbursement by contacting the Financial Aid Office.

 It is the borrower’s responsibility to repay any federal undergraduate student loans disbursed, in full, regardless of completion of their educational program (graduation) or employment opportunities.